blitzzkid/cinema-ticket-booking-api/README.md

 ## Populating data

 Populate your database with data for seats by making a post request to `http://localhost:3005/seats/new` with the following json in the body.
-You can do this through apps such as `Insomnia` or `Postman`
+You can do this through apps such as `Insomnia` or `Postman`.
+You can also populate the database by running the Cypress end to end tests from the frontend project after the database and backend application is started.

 ```json
 {